 First, we need to take a few things off the table (because I still see several small business owners requesting quotes for this).

-- You need a firm and reliable infrastructure for your websites to live on (Cheap hosting costs you more money than you think).
+- If you want to take the WordPress route, you need a firm and reliable infrastructure for your websites to live on (Cheap hosting costs you more money than you think).
 The best hosting options are Flywheel, WPEngine, Kinsta, Cloudways, and 10Web (you also get 22+ premium plugins and services along with your hosting).
 Some of these are the best platforms for your website to be reliable and fast.

 - You don’t need to hire developers or designers for websites of most kinds (unless you want to build another Facebook or TikTok).
 One option is to just pick WordPress as your CMS and use a combination of tools such as Elementor + Crocoblock or Divi to develop any kind of website you need.
 Or use Webflow and create any kind of website visually.